petarturukalo/micro-guitar-tuner/test/data/note/README.md

 range of notes being tested.

 Each file contains digital audio of a single note on the guitar, the note being named in the filename.
-File format is 4 frames (frame length 4096 samples) of raw (headerless), uncompressed, mono, 4000 Hz sample rate, signed 16-bit PCM audio.
+File format is 4 oversized frames (oversize frame length 8192 samples) of raw (headerless), uncompressed, mono, 8000 Hz oversample rate, signed 16-bit PCM audio.